Things to do in St. Augustine with kids

 Visit Ripley’s Believe It or Not

-Odd items, unbelievable items, and so much more can be found inside Ripley’s Believe It or Not.
-The kids will love the vampire kits, shrunken heads, and optical illusions.
+Odd, unbelievable, and so much more can be found inside Ripley’s Believe It or Not.

 Visit the World’s Oldest Wooden School House

-The Oldest Wooden School House in St. Augustine can be found within the Old City.
+The oldest wooden school house in St. Augustine can be found in the Old City.
 It is an 18th-century building that seems to blend in with the rest of the buildings in the area.
-So, don’t be surprised if you walk past it a time or two before realizing what it is.

-During a visit to this school, your family can see what school life was like for kids back in the 1800s.
+During a visit to this school, your family can see what school life was like for kids in the 1800s.
 Old textbooks and school supplies are out for people to see.
-There is also a detached kitchen.

 “Shop” at the Oldest General Store

-Another old building in St. Augustine is the Oldest General Store.
-You really can’t go shopping at this store anymore, because it has been turned into a museum.
+Another old building in St. Augustine is the Oldest General Store, which has been turned into a museum.

-Your kids will love seeing the modern appliances from the 1900s.
-You will also find collars and corsets, corn shellers, vintage farm equipment, and all types of elixirs inside the store.
+You’ll see appliances from the early 1900s, collars and corsets, corn shellers, vintage farm equipment, and all types of elixirs inside the store.
 Staff members are available to share information about each item you find interesting.

 Take a Guided Tour of the Old Jail